crcresearch/ndcmsT3/docs/new_user/quick_start.md

 - Your computer's Operating System (Windows, Mac, Linux, etc)
 - The ssh client you're using (Putty, MobaXterm, terminal, etc).

-> [!NOTE]
+!!! note
-> If you intend on using `HTCondor` for job submissions, the front end machine to connect to is `condorfe.crc.nd.edu` If you need to compile code with infiniband support, connect to `epycfe.crc.nd.edu`.
+    If you intend on using `HTCondor` for job submissions, the front end machine to connect to is `condorfe.crc.nd.edu` If you need to compile code with infiniband support, connect to `epycfe.crc.nd.edu`.

 ------------------------------------------------------------------------